Xuan Dou Zhi Wang

 Xuan Dou Zhi Wang (炫斗之王, "The King of Dazzling Fighters", tentatively translated for an international audience as King of Combat) was an in-development online PC fighting game by Jade Studio for Tencent Games.
 The game's first Beta build was available since 2011 in China via digital download.
-Game's development was paused since 2014 and everything points towards the game was abandoned by 2019 or before.
+Game's development was paused since 2014 and the game was seemingly abandoned by 2019 or before.
 A beat' em up spin-off titled Tian Tian Xuan Dou (international name "Fantasy Fighter") was released in 2014, but its service was discontinued too in the latter years.